Introduction

 Can Section 179 be taken on software?

 Yes, Section 179 can be applied to software purchases for business use.
-This tax provision allows you to deduct the full cost of qualifying software in the year it is placed into service, rather than depreciating it over time.
-Eligible computer software can be expensed under Section 179.
-This includes off-the-shelf software, custom software, and cloud-based solutions, as long as they are used for business purposes.
+This tax provision allows businesses to deduct the full cost or whole cost of qualifying computer software in the year it is placed into service, rather than depreciating software over its useful life.
+Eligible software acquired must typically be off-the-shelf software available to the general public, although certain custom software may also qualify, depending on how it is structured and purchased.

 Can you deduct technology expenses?

-Section 179 facilitates the deduction of technology expenses.
-It permits businesses to deduct the full purchase price of qualifying equipment and software financed or purchased during the tax year, up to a specified limit.
+Section 179 facilitates the deduction of technology expenses by allowing businesses to deduct the full purchase price of qualifying equipment and software purchases financed or purchased during the tax year.
+These deductions directly reduce gross income and taxable income, making it easier for business owners to manage expenses while continuing to invest in growth.

 Can you take Section 179 on computer equipment?

 Absolutely.
-Section 179 is applicable to a wide range of tangible business assets, including computer equipment.
-This includes hardware like servers, laptops, and desktop computers.
+Section 179 is applicable to a wide range of tangible qualifying equipment, including computer equipment used in daily business operations.
+This includes hardware such as servers, laptops, desktop computers, and networking systems that are considered qualified property under IRS guidelines.

 Can you take Section 179 on used equipment?